Freedom of Information (Amendment) Bill

 Overview

-This bill amends the Freedom of Information Act 2000 to extend its scope to private healthcare companies and other organizations bidding for or holding NHS contracts.
-This aims to increase transparency and accountability in the provision of healthcare services.
+This bill amends the Freedom of Information Act 2000 to extend its provisions to private healthcare companies and organizations bidding for NHS contracts.
+This means these private entities will be subject to greater transparency regarding their dealings with the NHS.

 Description

-• Geographic Scope: The amendments apply only to England and Wales.
+- Geographical Scope: The Act applies only to England and Wales.

 Government Spending